ForgeRock/forgeops/pulumi/README.md

 Also your stack file can contain encrypted variables using a unique stack key(encryption salt) string at the top of your stack file.
 These values are decrypted by Pulumi at runtime.

-Values can be added directly to *Pulumi.\<stackname\>.yaml* file or
-Add configuration values using cmdline:
+Values can be added directly to *Pulumi.\<stackname\>.yaml* file or add configuration values using cmdline:

 ```
 pulumi config set <var> <value>
 ```